What are the Export Controls?

 The Export Control Classification Number or ECCN is a 5 character alphanumeric code that describes the item and indicates licensing requirements.
 The first character is a number that describes the category of the item.
 The second character is a letter which indicates the sub-category.
 The last 3 numerical digits are used for numerical ordering of the item.
 E.g.: 3A001.
 All ECCNs are listed in the Commerce Control List (CCL) (15 CFR Part 774).

 What is EAR99?

 EAR99 is basket entry for items falling under the U.S. Department of Commerce jurisdiction but not listed in the Commerce Controls List.
 Those items generally consist of low-technology consumer goods.
-They can be exported to most countries without a U.S. government authorization, except to embargoed countries (Cuba, Iran, North Korea, Sudan and Syria) or to a person or entity listed on a Restricted Parties List.
+They can be exported to most countries without a U.S. government authorization, except to embargoed countries (Cuba, Iran, North Korea, and Syria) or to a person or entity listed on a Restricted Parties List.

 For more information about the EAR, please consult the Export Controls basics webpage of the BIS.